KersonSegura/king-dice/OAUTH_SETUP.md

 ### "Invalid redirect URI" error
 - Make sure the redirect URIs in Google/Facebook match exactly
 - Check that you're using the correct environment (localhost vs production)

+### "Error 403: org_internal" (Google OAuth)
+- Your Google OAuth app is set to "Internal" instead of "External"
+- Go to Google Cloud Console > "APIs & Services" > "OAuth consent screen"
+- Change "User Type" from "Internal" to "External"
+- Save and wait a few minutes, then try again

 ### "OAuth sign-in failed: No email provided"
 - Some OAuth providers require email scope to be requested